Submissions: September, December, March, June

 We enjoy ongoing relationships with writers.
 But please wait until you hear back from a round of submissions before sending more.

 Please consider a small gift if you are able.
-It takes an incredible amount of time to maintain an open submission and democratic submission policy.
-Your gift will not influence whether or not we accept your work, but it will help support and maintain a unique arts journal that publishes and promotes ekphrastic literature.
+It takes an incredible amount of time to run the journal.
+Your gift can help support and maintain a unique arts journal that publishes and promotes ekphrastic literature.
 Click here to send us a coffee or some web maintenance fees!

 Who Can Submit